 a.
-Fair value - Fair value of financial instruments not measured at fair value
+Fair value - Fair value of financial instruments not measured at fair value b.
+Fair value of financial instruments measured at fair value on a recurring basis

 Management of the Group consider the carrying amounts of the Group's financial instruments that are not measured at fair value as close to their fair values or their fair values could not be reasonably measured.